Sanded vs. Unsanded Grout: Which Do You Need for Your DIY?

 Don’t get caught at the home center trying to discern the difference between sanded and unsanded grout.
 Find out which type is right for your project with this guide.

 Any homeowner undertaking a DIY tiling project will work with grout, a putty-like mixture that fills the space between tiles and keeps them securely in place.
 But while grout is commonly used for home improvement, many do-it-yourselfers don’t realize that it comes in two varieties: sanded and unsanded.
 Whether you’re installing a kitchen backsplash or laying an entryway floor, read on to see these options go head-to-head—sanded vs unsanded grout—so that you can make the right decision when it comes time to select your supplies at the home improvement store.

 As its moniker suggests, sanded grout is held together with fine particles of sand.
 The sand gets suspended in place as the grout cures, leading to increased stability, better resistance to cracking, and less grout shrinkage.
-Sanded grout is widely available at home improvement stores.
+Sanded grout is widely available at home improvement stores and online (view example on Amazon).
 The gritty mixture is budget-friendly (since sand is a cheap filler) and typically comes in many different color options.
 Reach for sanded grout for any of the following scenarios:

 Even though sanded grout has greater stability, some cases require the use of unsanded grout instead.
 This variety has a smoother texture because it doesn’t contain sand grains.
-However, it’s also more expensive, since pricier polymers are used as a bonding agent.
+However, it’s also more expensive, since pricier polymers are used as a bonding agent (view example on Amazon).
 Opt for unsanded grout if you encounter any of these scenarios: